FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/m_README.rst

     - Data Type
     - Meaning
   * - county_name
-    - String
+    - Text String
     - Name of County
   * - contest_name
-    - String
+    - Text String
     - Name of contest
   * - audit_status
-    - String
+    - Text String
     - Blank, NOT_STARTED, IN_PROGRESS, RISK_LIMIT_ACHIEVED, or ENDED.
       Before a user from the Department of State clicks the "Launch Audit" button, the audit status is blank.